Last Updated on by Buayifa Ojeogwu

 My sweet son was only four months old when I called the hospital to book an appointment for a family planning procedure.

 Even if I’ve heard about several family planning methods, I hadn’t decided for sure the one I’d use.

 And that’s partly because of the side effects people talk about, like every woman’s body is the same.
-Even if we’ve been told times without number, that’s not the case.
+Even if we’ve been told countless times that that’s not the case.

 Moreover, birth control is a personal thing, and you are the only one that gets to pick the method you prefer.

 But that’s not to say it would work for you.
 So take note of that.
 I have friends who said the Jadelle implant didn’t work for them.
 Do you see what I mean?

 On that note, I thought I’d share my experience using the Jadelle Implant birth control three years later.

 My Experience Using The Jadelle Implant Birth Control Method